ablacan/NewInML2022_ICML/README.md

 - Applications (computational biology, crowdsourcing, healthcare, neuroscience, social good, climate science, etc.)

 ## Guidelines to authors
 To practice writing good ICML papers, authors are **requested** to submit papers **respecting** the ICML [format and instructions](https://icml.cc/Conferences/2022/CallForPapers). **All submissions must be in PDF format.
 Submissions are limited to 3 content pages, including all figures and tables; additional pages containing the ICML paper checklist and references are allowed.** Submitted abstracts **must** be anonymous and respect the ICML format and template.
 Submissions that do not follow the format will be rejected.
-We restrict submissions to first authors with no prior accepted publication at ICML/NeurIPS main conferences and which are **not under review or accepted elsewhere**.
+We restrict submissions to first authors with no prior accepted publication at ICML main conferences and which are **not under review or accepted elsewhere**.
 Papers having been rejected before should be revised before submission to New In ML.
 We recommend sharing previous reviews with your new reviewers.
 Submitted papers will be reviewed by expert reviewers in a double-blind manner.
 Accepted abstracts could expect further coaching and mentorship if both reviewers and authors agree to communicate.

 ## Workshop submission policy
 <b> This will NOT count as an official ICML publication, the NewInML 2022 workshop does not have a publication proceedings.
 Abstracts submitted can be revised and enhanced for further submissions, but make sure to check the policy of other conferences if you want to re-submit elsewhere.</b> We allow the submission of abstracts that have been submitted to another workshop in condition that the other workshop does not have a publication proceedings and this does not violate the policy of the other workshop.
 You are responsible to check the dual-submission policy of the other workshop and decide whether you can re-submit your paper to the NewInML 2022 workshop.
 Accepted extended abstracts will be listed on the workshop homepage if the authors do not issue an objection.
 If an accepted paper is also accepted by another workshop, the authors can decide which workshop they want to keep.
 If you need to withdraw your abstract from the NewInML 2022 workshop, please contact us at contactnewinml (at) gmail.com.